- 3-3/4 cups confectioners' sugar

 - In a large bowl, combine the first four ingredients.
 Add milk and mix well.
 Roll into 1-in. balls and place on a waxed paper-lined baking sheet.
 Flatten with a glass to 1/4-in.
 Cover and freeze for 30 minutes.

-- In a heavy saucepan or microwave, melt chocolate chips and shortening; stir until smooth.
+- Microwave chocolate chips and shortening on high until melted; stir until smooth.
 Dip patties, allowing excess to drip off.
 Place on waxed paper; let stand until set.
 Yield: 5 dozen.

 Reviews for Perfect Peppermint Patties